 If you don’t get the proper treatment and instructions for recovery from a pulled back, you may find that your life is changed forever.
 You stop doing the activities you love for fear of re-injuring your back.
 You may even begin to gain weight.
-While a pulled back muscle usually isn’t serious enough to warrant drastic treatment, without a firm diagnosis and the right kind of care, you can develop a loss of muscle strength, flexibility and even bone density.
-Rather than try to self-medicate, visit the New Jersey muscle specialist and experts in pain management at Redefine Healthcare.
+While a pulled back muscle usually isn’t serious enough to warrant drastic treatment, without a firm diagnosis and the right kind of care, you can develop a loss of muscle strength, flexibility, and even bone density.
+Rather than self-medicating, visit the New Jersey muscle specialist and experts in pain management at Redefine Healthcare.
 They can put you on the right path to recovery from the back pain caused by a pulled back muscle.

 Whenever you walk, run, twist or jump, you put a lot of strain on your lumbar spine, as well as the muscles and other soft tissues that support it.
-Because your back goes through so much wear and tear, it’s no surprise that lower back injuries happen to people of every age.
-One of the most common causes of lower back pain, in fact, is a pulled muscle in the back.
+Because back goes through so much wear and tear, it’s no surprise that lower back injuries happen to people of every age.
+One of the most common causes of lower back pain, is a pulled muscle in the back.

 A pulled back is another term for a muscle strain in the back.
-While it seems like such a minor injury, it can cause symptoms like moderate to severe pain and reduced mobility.
+While it seems like a minor injury, it can cause moderate to severe pain and reduced mobility.

 At Redefine Healthcare — with offices in Edison, Union, Paterson, and Clifton, New Jersey — you get effective pulled lower back muscle treatment to help you resume your normal day-to-day activities as soon as possible.

 Symptoms of a Pulled Muscle in the Back

 When you have a pulled muscle or muscle strain, your muscle fibers are stretched and torn.
-This causes the injured muscle to have a myriad of symptoms:
+This damage causes the injured muscle to have a myriad of symptoms:

 - The area feels sore, tight, or achy.